-On receipt of this notification, you will be furnished with certain information about the procedure and it will be possible to find out more information about the ADR body from the ADR body's website or by request.
+On receipt of this notification, you will be furnished with certain information about the procedure, and it will be possible to find out more information about the ADR body from the ADR body's website or by request.

-Depending on your obligations as a trader, you may choose at this point not to submit to the ADR process, albeit that the customer may then take further steps to pursue the issue elsewhere.
+Depending on your obligations as a trader, you may choose at this point not to submit to the ADR process, to avoid that the customer may then take further steps to pursue the issue elsewhere.

-It may also be possible at this stage to settle the dispute immediately (and thus terminate the procedure); for example, by providing redress to the consumer.
+It may also be possible at this stage to settle the dispute immediately (and thus terminate the procedure); for example, by providing redress to the consumer or by finding some kind of a compromise solution.